8 Signs That Your Website is Out of Date

 Imagine you paid loads of money for people to click on your Google Ads, but visitors lost interest in the first few seconds because they didn’t have the time to figure out what your business actually does, or whether it does so in the way the user expects.
 That would be a shame.

-a.
 Your website hasn’t been optimised for search engines

-b.
-The keyword you use is too competitive
+The keywords you use are too competitive

 Your website needs to rank for the most profitable keywords.
 There’s a high chance more competitors will rank for those broader and more popular ones.
 If you are a niche competitor in a strong market you will struggle to rank for these.